 Living in China can be an overwhelming experience for expatriates.
 The “Big Three”, the three places with the largest expat communities, i.e. Beijing, Shanghai, Guangzhou, are mega-cities with millions of inhabitants.
-So, if you consider expat life in China and aren’t from another megalopolis, the high population density and urban crowds may need getting used to.
+So, if you are considering expat life in China and aren’t from another megalopolis, the high population density and urban crowds may take getting used to.

 Life in China isn’t only overwhelming because it is a country of superlatives – the world’s export champion, fourth biggest nation in geographical terms, most inhabitants, etc. It will also show you an interesting mixture of regional diversity and ethnic homogeneity – not to mention all the wonderful food.

 The local dialects of a person from the Pearl River Delta and someone living in China’s northeast are mutually unintelligible.
 Both will, however, strongly identify as Han Chinese, as over 90% of all people living in China do.
 Only when you venture away from the coastal hotspots will you notice the many geographical varieties, provincial peculiarities, and different ethnic minorities.

 The timid expat’s first rule is: Do not drive.
 A few companies have even outlawed driving for their expat employees living in China.
 According to a WHO study, road traffic accidents are the leading cause of death for people from the age group 15 to 49 (another, albeit unpleasant, superlative).
 After staying in China for a couple of days, you’ll know why.
 During your life in China’s big cities, such as Beijing, Shanghai, and Guangzhou, you’ll see traffic congestion everywhere.
 Drivers tend to be cavalier or – putting it bluntly – reckless.